Admitted Students

 Visitor Accommodation Requests: Duke University encourages persons with disabilities to participate in its programs and activities.
 If you anticipate needing accommodations in order to participate in our virtual event, please contact Idella Hackett at UNDERGRAD-ADMISSIONS@DUKE.EDU or 919-684-3214 in advance of your participation.

-Remember: AAPI events take place during Blue Devil Days.
-Be sure to register for Blue Devil Days in the Choose Duke!
-Portal and indicate your interest in the AAPI Events section on the registration form.
+Remember: the AAAPI Showcase takes place during Blue Devil Days.
+Be sure to register for Blue Devil Days and indicate your interest in the AAAPI Events section on the registration form.

 BLACK STUDENT ALLIANCE INVITATIONAL INFORMATION

-Experience Duke firsthand with students from Duke’s Black Affinity organizations, such as the Black Student Alliance, DukeAFRICA, National Society of Black Engineers, Black in Business, Students of the Caribbean Association, United in Praise, Duke Ethiopian Transnational Association, Black Men/Women Union, National Panhellenic Council, and more!
+Experience Duke firsthand with students from Duke’s Black Affinity organizations, such as the Black Student Alliance, DukeAFRICA, National Society of Black Engineers, Black in Business, Students of the Caribbean Association, United in Praise, Duke Ethiopian Transnational Association, Black Men’s/Women’s Union, National Pan-Hellenic Council, and more!

 For event information, visit your CHOOSE DUKE!
 PORTAL HERE.